 Not long after, journalist Lisa Belkin, who had initially investigated the illegitimate study done on the triplets, helped Michele get in touch with the film’s maker, Tim Wardle, and they arranged a meetup between the twin sisters at the Kimberly hotel in New York.
 Wardle’s camera crew would be there to document the occasion.

 Michele was nervous at first.
 When they eventually met in the hotel room, though, it was a “transcendent” experience as the twins compared their same “little girl’s hands,” same arms, and same facial features.
 “It is a good thing,” Michele told Allison.

 “We totally got screwed out of twin popularity,” Michele joked.
 “I mean, think about it.
 We would have been ‘the twins.’”

-Wardle’s new short film “Two identical strangers,” released earlier this month, featured here, tells their story:
+Wardle’s new short film “Two identical strangers,” released in October 2018, featured here, tells their story:

 “I’ve been struck by how instinctive, magical, and moving genetic reunions can be,” Wardle told The Atlantic after the film’s release. “[…] there’s something extraordinary and almost transcendent about observing the interaction between two people who have never met before but share the same DNA.
 It defies rational explanation.”

 Proud parents of one-in-a-million identical twins with Down Syndrome ‘won’t change them for the world!’